LorenzoVianello95/RehabWeekWorkshop/README.md

 ![Interaction Interface]()

 This interface allows to associate your robot (on the left) to as many of the other robots present in the room.
-To connect your robot to another robot just click on the robot you want to connect and drag and drop on the first line at the right of your robot.
+To connect your robot to another robot, just click on the robot you want to connect and drag/drop on the first line to the right of your robot name.
-The position is not important.
+The order is not important in this case.
-Doing that we are creating the vector then used in the function you just implemented.
+This creates the boolean connection vector (conn_Vector) used in the function you just implemented.
-To start drag and drop two robot on the right of your robot (better from two teams near to you).
+To start, drag and drop two robots on the right of your robot (the other robots of your Boat A or B).

-When u are satisfied of the connection you implemented close the graphical window and go back on the GUI.
+When you are satisfied with the connection vector you implemented, close the graphical window and go back to the GUI.

-In interaction_mode select "Task3".
+Change the interaction_mode to "Task3".
 Let's visualize the results of the connection you implemented.

-The plots should display a torque that is proportional to the displacement from the two robots.
+The plots should display a torque that is proportional to the displacement between the two robots.

-- **What happens in the case in which your robot is in the middle of the other two robots ?**

 If All this is true you are ready to test with the actual robot.

-We suggest to lower the stiffness and damping (**why?**)
 Go to the robot menu and select interaction_mode(4).

 Now try to close the multi_robot_interaction node and open again with the same command and try to add additional robots.
-- What will happen if you connect all 8 of them ?
+- **What happens in the case in which your robot is in the middle of the other two robots ?**
+- **What is the position of the attractor of the spring-damper when multiple robots are connected?**